wuisangel/vscode-workspaces-albert/README.md

 # Visual Studio Code Workspaces Albert Plugin

-This is a plugin for the **[Albert Launcher](https://albertlauncher.github.io/)** which list and open VS Code workspaces and recently opened directories.
+This is a plugin for the **[Albert Launcher](https://albertlauncher.github.io/)** which list and open Visual Studio Code workspaces and recently opened directories.

 This plugin is inspired by the similar functionality available in PowerToys Run for Windows.

 ## Prerequisites